msamiullah-ai/Machine-Learning-Algorithms/Support Vector Machines/Soft-Margins.md

 # Linear Soft-Margin SVM

 In **Linear Soft-Margin SVM**, SVM still tries to find a decision boundary with the **maximum possible margin**, but unlike Hard-Margin SVM, it **allows some training points to violate the margin or even be misclassified**.
 This makes Soft-Margin SVM suitable for **non-linearly separable data**, noisy datasets, and datasets containing outliers.
-In practice, Soft-Margin SVM is used much more often than Hard-Margin SVM.
+In practice, Soft-Margin SVM is used much more often than Hard-Margin SVM

 Suppose our separating hyperplane is